VladStoyanoff/Data_Analysis_Project/README.md

 ## Analyze

 ### Guiding questions
-● How should you organize your data to perform analysis on it?
+● How should I organize the data to perform analysis on it?

 All the data tables should be merged into one big data frame and any incosistent data across the tables reformed so that it matches the most recent dataset which is Q1 2020.

-● Has your data been properly formatted?
+● Has the data been properly formatted?

 Yes.
-The steps taken can be seen in the script.
+The step taken to format the data can be found on row 119,120 and 121 in the R script.

-● What surprises did you discover in the data?
+● Has any of my hypotheses about the data been contradicted?

 I was surprised by the average duration of trip sorted by type of customers.
+In the case that my hypotheses have been contradicted I carefully examine all the steps taken again to ensure that no mistakes have been made.

-● What trends or relationships did you find in the data?
+● What trends or relationships did I find in the data?

-Trend Number 1: The number of rides for the annual members throughout the whole year is higher
+Trend Number 1: The number of rides for the annual members throughout the whole year is higher.

 The visuals to support this trend:

 ![num_of_rides_v](https://github.com/VladStoyanoff/Data_Analysis_Project/blob/main/Screenshots/num_of_rides_v.png)

-Trend Number 2: The average duration of trip time in seconds for casual members is higher
+Trend Number 2: The average duration of trip time in seconds for casual members is higher.

 The visuals to support this trend:

 ![avg_trip_time_v](https://github.com/VladStoyanoff/Data_Analysis_Project/blob/main/Screenshots/avg_trip_time_v.png)

-_Deliverable: A summary of your analysis_
+_Deliverable: A summary of my analysis_

 **Annual members ride more often, but for shorter period of time.
 Conversely casual members ride rarer, but for longer periods of time.**

-## Process
+## Share

 ### Guiding questions

 ● Were you I able to answer the task at hand?

 Yes.

 ● How do your findings relate to your original question?

 With this data, now further analysis can take place where the company can assess the decisions that must be made to increase the annual members.

-● Who is your audience?
+● Who is the audience which would hear those findings?

 My audience in this case, would be the stakeholders, most likely CMO or CEO of the company.

-● Can data visualization help you share your findings?
+● Can data visualization help me share the findings?

 Visualizations can help the stakeholders undestand my findings better.

 _Deliverable: Supporting visualizations and key findings through visuals and potentially a presentation_

-**The visuals are shared in this read me file**
+**The visuals are shared in this read me file a couple of paragraphs above this line**

 ## Act

 ### Guiding questions
-● What is your final conclusion based on your analysis?
+● What is my final conclusion based on the analysis?

 The final conclusion is that annual members use the bikes more often.
 Additionally, the casual members don't use the bikes as often, but use them for prolonged periods of time.

-● How could your team and business apply your insights?
+● How could my team and business apply those insights?

 These insights could be taken into account when deciding how to increase the annual members of the company.
 One way they could be applied is to give casual members a discount for the annual membership if they have more than 1 bike ride per week with longer duration time than a certain threshold that would make sense financially for the company.

-● Is there additional data you could use to expand on your findings?
+● Is there additional data I could use to expand on my findings?

 I belive that if we had data that showcases how often members and casual riders took bike rides, this would help us further with the business problem.

-**Deliverable: Your top three recommendations based on your analysis**
+**Deliverable: My top three recommendations based on the analysis**

 1. Give casual members that have a bike ride longer than a certain threshold a discount for the annual membership;
 2. Increase the price for bike rides per minute used;